oitspuu/autoliisingu-testid/README.md

-To run the tests from terminal:
+To run the tests you must have installed Node.js

+From terminal:
 - first enter project directory
 `cd [Project]/[directory]/`
 - then run the command